 Public Holiday Parking Rules

-On public holidays, some parking restrictions may be relaxed, but this is not always the case.
+Some parking restrictions may be relaxed on public holidays, but this is not always true.
 Always check parking signs for specific instructions regarding holiday rules.
 Signs often indicate whether standard restrictions apply or if there are exemptions for public holidays.

 Time Limits and Permit Requirements